 I’ve grown way past the ‘Papa don’t Preach’ phase decades ago and have reached an age where I preach Papa instead, yet Madame Madonna still romps around on my disk space just coz she was an icon that I fancied during my carefree teenage days.

 The pearls of ‘Chicken soup for the soul’ series that I have hung onto with the hope of passing it on to my son when he comes to an age where he would read them, relate to them and benefit from them as I did.
-It doesn’t matter that he is more into super hero stories these days and doesn’t enjoy soups as much as he enjoys his pizza.
-A motivational self-help soup being no exception.
+It doesn’t matter that he is more into superhero stories these days and doesn’t enjoy soups as much as he enjoys his pizza.
+A motivational self-help soup is no exception.

 Artifacts that no longer have the ideal space to be showcased in, due to space constraints in the already crammed showcase.
 Therefore, they lie in a discreet corner of the loft inside cartons, wrapped carefully in popped bubble wraps.
 You see, they have either been gifted to me lovingly by that ceramic artist friend whom I went to college with or have been spotted and picked up by me at some art fair that holds a fair amount of nostalgic value.